 Prevocational services involve the provision of learning and work experiences where a member can develop general, non-job-task-specific strengths and skills that contribute to employability in paid employment in integrated, community settings.
-Services are expected to occur over a defined period of time as determined by the member and his/her care planning team in the ongoing member-centered planning process.
+Services are expected to occur over a defined period of time as determined by the member and his/her care planning team in the ongoing member-centered planning process and have an outcome of integrated employment.
 Services are expected to specifically involve strategies that enhance a participant's employability in integrated, community settings.
 Competitive employment or supported employment are considered successful outcomes of prevocational services.

 Prevocational services should enable each member to attain the highest possible wage and work which is in the most integrated setting and matched to the member's interests, strengths, priorities, abilities, and capabilities.
-Services are intended to develop and teach general skills that lead to employment including but not limited to: ability to communicate effectively with supervisors, co-workers and customers; generally accepted community workplace conduct and dress; follow directions; attend to tasks; workplace problem solving skills and strategies; general workplace safety and mobility training.
+Services are intended to develop and teach general skills that lead to employment including but not limited to: ability to communicate effectively with supervisors, co-workers and customers; generally accepted community workplace conduct and dress, ability to follow appropriate directions, attending to tasks within scope of work, workplace problem solving skills and strategies, general workplace safety, and mobility training.